AscendingPassage.com HOME PAGE.

 signal of awakening was given.

-In old Egypt, therefore, each one,
+In old Egypt each one,

 in the ardent hope that he might be able to sleep near the remains of